vlandham/captain_z/out/captain_z.ebook.md

 The markings on the map showed a path that led up into those cliffs.
 A path where, at its end, Captain Z would have her treasure.

-Time to start the search, she thought to herself.
+_Time to start the search_, she thought to herself.
 Captain Z got up, and dusted the sand from her knees.
 She was just about to start off toward the cliffs when Muddle gave a puzzled squawk from above.

 Captain Z looked up at Muddle, then back down at the chest.
 There was something else inside.